RedisLabs/redislabs-docs/content/rdi/data-transformation/data-transformation-pipeline.md

   kubectl edit configmap redis-di-jobs
   ```

-- For bigger changes (e.g. the addition of another job file), edit files in your local `jobs` folder and then run this command:
+- For bigger changes (for example, the addition of another job file), edit files in your local `jobs` folder and then run this command:

   ```bash
   kubectl create configmap redis-di-jobs --from-file=jobs/ --dry-run=client -o yaml | kubectl apply -f -